• Skip to primary navigation

 Okay.

-I know you’re not going to believe what this creamy, savory, garlic-loaded spread is made of (nobody does—you’re not alone).
-Sure, the secret’s in the title, and you probably read it, got intrigued, and clicked.
+I know you're not going to believe what this creamy, savory, garlic-loaded spread is made of (nobody does, you're not alone).
+Sure, the secret's in the title, and you probably read it, got intrigued, and clicked.

 But really?
 A delicious spread made from watermelon rind?